FabianIAM12/frogger/README.md

 Frogger Game
 ===============================
+Try to reach the water as often as possible in a certain amount of time!

 # How to play
 Copy this Repository and start index.html.
 Use your Keyboard to move on the field.
 Enjoy the game :)!